Grade 10

 Read More about PRE-AP ENGLISH II.This course requires students to read and deeply analyze a wide variety of genres including fiction, poetry, drama, and non-fiction texts including informational and argumentative as well as digital/multi-modal texts.
 Students will utilize their understanding of genres read and the best examples of the author’s craft to generate written texts of their own in individual…

-Read More about English Language Development and Acquisition I.
+Read More about English II Regular.